The Chinese on Ebay again

 That was not very promising for the rest of the battery too.
 Here is the mess which came out:

 Opening the side, some strange brown smeared soup becomes visible.
-This battery is theoretically like new.
-It was only 4 months old, and only 8x charged.
+This battery was 4 months old, and only 8x charged.

 More of the brown soup.